Arthropod Management Guidelines for Dairy Cattle and Dairies

 Baited Traps

 Cockroaches are attracted to a number of food odors, so you can use highly volatile fermenting odors in traps for these insects.
 One example is a homemade jar trap you can use to survey an area for cockroach populations.
 Or if the area is small, you might use it as a control option.
 To use this method, take a quart- or gallon-sized jar and coat the inner surface of the jar neck with a film of petroleum jelly.
-Next, place a small piece of bread in the bottom of the jar and moisten it with 15–20 milliliters of beer, fermenting fruit juice, or a small piece of overripe banana.
+Next, place a small piece of bread in the bottom of the jar and moisten it with 15 to 20 milliliters of beer, fermenting fruit juice, or a small piece of overripe banana.
 Place jars under sinks next to the wall, under or around bathroom fixtures, against walls, or around hot water tanks.
 Put the jars in place after cleanup at night and check the next morning.
 Destroy any trapped cockroaches.

 Light Management